 3. Make Sure they say what you do

 It’s surprising how many cards don’t actually say what the company does!
 Remember: your card may sit in a wallet or card index for some time before your prospective customer looks at it again - will they remember what you do?

 Why hand over a single card?
 Give prospects a few and ask them to pass them on to anyone who may be interested in your products or services.

 5. Give people a reason to hold on to your card

 Retention levels for our cards are already high, but you can encourage people to hold on to your card by printing something useful on the back. (examples: a calendar, a list of your services, a map and directions to your premises, appointment record, discount offer or information relevant to your industry).

 Attach your business card to letters, invoices, marketing literature, etc. (you never know where that card might end up!)

 Make sure the most important information is on your card and can be easily read.
 Use clear, simple fonts (no smaller than 7pt).

-Don't be tempted to 'save money' by using cards that have telephone numbers amended or crossed out - or worse: someone else’s name crossed out!
+Don't be tempted to 'save money' by using cards that are grubby and dog-eared, have telephone numbers amended or crossed out - or worse: someone else’s name crossed out!

 9. Don't Cut Corners!